ethho/memoize/README.md

 ```

 The `memoize_df` decorator factory can be used for any function that returns a `pandas.DataFrame`.
-While `memoize` stores the results of many calls in one cache file, `memoize_df` stores the DataFrame produced for exactly one call in the cache file.
+While `memoize` stores the results of many calls in one cache file, `memoize_df` writes a separate cache file for each unique call.
 Also note that DataFrame index will be written to the CSV cache _if and only if_ the index has a non-null `name` attribute.

 ```python